-Not a “pedestrian” potato recipe, Asian-Style Mashed Potatoes get their delicious flavor from roasted garlic, wasabi, and sesame oil, and finished off with fresh chives or scallions, and a generous sprinkling of furikake!
+Not a “pedestrian” potato recipe, Asian Style Mashed Potatoes with Wasabi and Roasted Garlic get their delicious flavor from roasted garlic, wasabi, and sesame oil, and finished off with fresh chives or scallions, and a generous sprinkling of furikake!
 A perfect side dish for your Asian main…

 It is easy to think of potatoes, and fortunately for men who have not much money it is easy to think of them with a certain safety.
 Potatoes are one of the last things to disappear, in times of war, which is probably why they should not be forgotten in times of peace.

 ~~ M.F.K.
 Fisher, How to Cook a Wolf